mrwadams/otx-mcp/README.md

       "--rm",
       "-e",
       "OTX_API_KEY",
-      "ghcr.io/mrwadams/otx-mcp:latest"
+      "ghcr.io/mrwadams/otx-mcp:main"
     ]
   }
 }
 ```

-Make sure you have exported your OTX API key as an environment variable before starting Claude Desktop.
+Make sure you have:
+1. Exported your OTX API key as an environment variable before starting Claude Desktop
+2. Authenticated with GitHub Container Registry using a Personal Access Token as described in the installation section

+### Using with Other MCP Clients

+This MCP server is designed to be used with any MCP-compatible client.
+The server listens for MCP protocol messages on stdin/stdout, making it compatible with various MCP clients that can execute Docker containers.

 ## Available Tools